judka-uriel/uriel-book/uriel_en.md

 AI of varying levels of intelligence can find different applications: currently AI has the level of an erudite, but in the future it will be able to reach the level of a sage.
+The erudite receives from the sefirah of Da'at knowledge acquired by predecessors as a result of their work in attaining understanding of the source information.
+But in the erudite, these learned bits of knowledge often remain without deep understanding, and therefore the sefirah of Binah is not filled within them.
+Whereas the sage, after filling the sefirah of Binah with comprehensive understanding, is capable of drawing correct conclusions through the sefirah of Chokhmah.

-Already modern models can replace a rabbi as a teacher and assist in independent study of the details of various questions and in making individual decisions.
-And in the future, it may be possible to create [strong AI](https://en.wikipedia.org/wiki/Strong_AI_hypothesis), which will attain greater wisdom and, in communicating with a person, will be capable of taking into account all the subtleties of psychology.
+Already modern models can replace a rabbi as a teacher and assist in independent study of the details of various questions.
+And in the future, it may be possible to create [strong AI](https://en.wikipedia.org/wiki/Strong_AI_hypothesis), which will attain greater wisdom and will be capable of taking into account all the needs of a person.

 There are two main approaches in the development of AI systems: symbolic and statistical.